thedrdu/Projects/Wordle/README.md

 ## Other commands:
 exit - exits program <br />
 reset - resets all constructors without exiting program. <br />
+test - bruteforces the average # of guesses per word in the given WordList(very slow). <br />

 NOTE: Not *fully* optimal.
 There is no placement analysis.
+WordList may also be outdated.